Bane-NOR/docs/docs/integration/apim/getting-started/index.md

 ### <span class="rfc-must">MUST</span> know if my system is in the Cloud (including SolidCloud) or On-Prem

 API Management is available in Cloud.
 This means initiatives that are On-Prem will not be able to use API Management directly.
 If On-prem solutions needs to be used from external parties own API's needs to be created in the Cloud that uses event driven to send and receive data from on-prem systems.

-### <span class="rfc-may">MAY</span> attend Bane NOR workshop for using API Management

-Service teams **may** attend technical introductory workshops given by the Integration team.
-This workshops explains how to use API Management, including:

-- Rules when creating APIs in API Management so that ideally, all Bane NOR API's will appear as if the same author created them.
-- How to perform actions in API Management
-- Where to contact if something is wrong

 ## API Management Audience